What is the Marrakesh Treaty?

 Macrotypes are books with large or larger-than-usual font (between 16 and 20 point size) that help make reading easier for people with visual impairments that cannot be corrected with standard eyeglasses.
 Macrotype books offer the possibility of reading the same book together as a group where there are people with normal and reduced vision.
 This encourages bonds during reading and promotes inclusion.

-Section 508.
+Accessible e-books are files created by institutions that comply with all Web Content Accessibility Guidelines and Section 508.
 These files include technologies that ensure all accessibility features such as navigation, font size, high contrast, mark-up and headings, structurally-tagged content, text-to-speech recognition, alternative text descriptions for diagrams, illustrations, and images, alternative background colors, and manageable spacing.

 Audiobooks date back to the 1930s.
 However, they were initially used as an educational medium and were primarily available in schools and libraries.
 Before they were digitally available, they used to be sold physically as cassettes and vinyl records.
 With the mass adoption of the Internet, audiobooks became available online, making them available to people with visual impairments and allowing literary publications to be consumed in another format.